Introduction to Directory Services

 Note:

-- OUs are containers, but not all containers are OUs.
-If the container has a GPO capability, then it is an OU.
+• OUs are containers, but not all containers are OUs.
+If the container can have a GPO capability, then it is an OU.

 Understanding Group Policy Object (GPO)

-GPOs are a set of policies or preferences applied to any containers (OUs, Domains, or Sites) in the directory.
-It is used to enable or disable terminal access, USB support, wallpaper image etc.
+GPOs are a set of policies or preferences applied to containers (OUs, Domains, or Sites) in Active Directory.
+They are used to enable or disable terminal access, USB support, max login attempt, wallpaper image, configure password reset, enforce complex password etc.

 GPOs can contain either one or both types of these configurations: